PIP(1) PIP(1)

 doneEnds non-zero allows DONE to be used in place of EndInput

-takeStdin non-zero runs a program with no arguments as if
+takeStdin 1 or 2 runs a program with no arguments as if

-taken as non-option arguments, up to a number of lines given by the
+be taken as non-option arguments, up to a number of lines given by

 noAbbrevs non-zero means that options must be entered in full

-without retaining the old input code, but none of this should be needed
+input without retaining the old input code, but none of this should

 int numOptions, int *numOptArgs,